SuperOldSpice/DevOps_online_Kyiv_2021Q4/m3/task3.2/readme.md

 ![pic6](screenshots/6.png)

-I changed subnetwork mask to 255.255.255.192 and now i cant connect to the server, which has static ip address 11.22.2.150.
-It happens because mask /26 includes only addresses from 11.22.2.1 to 11.22.2.63
+I changed subnetwork mask to 255.255.255.192 and now I cant connect to the server, which has static ip address 11.22.2.150.
+It happens because mask /26 uses first two bits of last bite to define the subnetworks.
+Now servers belongs to different subnetworks and cant connect directly.

 ![pic7](screenshots/7.png)